 Cornell Museum: I haven’t been as of yet, however, I also heard admission is free.

 Galleries on Park Ave also have some beautiful art pieces for your viewing pleasure

-Central Park Let’s hope you catch a beautiful day here in Florida where you can grab gelato, macrons, or any other pastry or treat from the local shops and make your way to Winter Park’s Central Park.
-It’s a great place to people watch and enjoy some time outside.
+Central Park: Let’s hope you catch a beautiful day here in Florida where you can grab a gelato, macarons, or any other pastry or treat from the local shops and make your way to Winter Park’s Central Park.
+This is a great place to people watch and enjoy some time outside.

 Scenic Boat Tour: I haven’t made it to this one yet but it is a cute little thing to do while visiting Winter Park.
 It’s only $5 for the hour tour of the canals and a big beautiful lake with fun facts about the lake house owners.

-Farmers Market: Because who doesn’t love a good farmers market?
+Farmer’s Market: Because who doesn’t love a good farmers market?
 Comment below and tell me what you’d like to do instead.
 The Winter Park Farmer’s Market has plenty of beautiful flowers but if you’re looking for more try to find Dahlias Flower Truck.

 In Winter Park there are restaurants galore.
 Take a stroll and take your pick.
 Where to stroll?
 Try these:

 **Warning there are lots of options.
 If you don’t like options or can’t decide easily, decide what you’re in the mood for before you leave your hotel to save time & possible frustration.